 Amended and Restated License Agreement with the Trustees of the University of Pennsylvania and Children’s Hospital of Philadelphia

-In October 2018, the Company entered into a services agreement (the Services Agreement) with Penn for additional research and development services from various laboratories within Penn.
-The research and development activities are detailed in separately executed Penn organization-specific addenda.
+In October 2018 and February 2023, the Company entered into services agreements (the CAART and CARTA Services Agreements) with Penn for research, development and manufacturing services from various laboratories within Penn.
+The activities are detailed in separately executed Penn organization-specific addenda.
 In May 2020, the Company amended its Addendum with the Center for Advanced Retinal and Ocular Therapeutics (CAROT) to expand access to vector manufacturing.

-Research and development expense related to executed addenda under the master translational research service agreement with Penn recognized in the accompanying statements of operations for the three and six months ended June 30, 2021 and 2020 was $628 and $1,023, respectively, and $1,027 and $1,738 for the three and six months ended June 30, 2020, respectively.
-The Company may incur additional expenses up to $1,360 through the remaining term of the CAROT Amended Addendum.
+Research and development expense related to executed addenda under the master translational research service agreements with Penn recognized in the accompanying statements of operations was $1,511 and $635 for the three months ended March 31, 2023 and 2022, respectively.
+The Company may incur additional expenses up to $901 through the remaining term of the CAROT Amended Addendum.